Zeiss ZX1: Reception

 The ZX1 received reviews with mixed conclusions.
 There was strong agreement that its lens and sensor produced particularly high-quality images, but that its minimal physical controls and design choices made in priority of its visual design compromised its usability - a particular point of criticism was the camera's viewfinder: its rubber eye cup, in contrast with those of most enthusiast-level cameras, is close to flush with the body of the camera, which resulted in the reviewers' faces coming into uncomfortable contact with the body of the camera during its use, and that the camera's reliance on its touchscreen for control of many features made it especially awkward to make settings adjustments while using that viewfinder.

 While the camera’s use of the Android operating system was praised for its versatility and ease of use, it was criticized for its long, 24 second, boot time.

 Lawsuit

 In the book Focus: The ASML Way by Marc Hijink it is explained this camera was only introduced to be used in a patent fight between ASML/Zeiss (Zeiss SMT, the semiconductor part of the company) against Nikon.

-The main fight was on lithography patents but with this camera they could also bring other patent infringements to court pressuring Nikon to agree to terms proposed.
+The main fight was on lithography patents but with this camera ASML could bring patent infringement counterclaims against Nikon's cameras to pressure Nikon to agree to terms proposed.
+As the complainant at USITC, ASML/Zeiss had to demonstrate they were suffering economic damage from Nikon's alleged patent infringement so they created a camera available for sale in the US that used the patented parts which was the ZX1.